wardle/pc4/pc4-dmt/README.md

 health and care record; a prism that carefully makes the right data available at the right time in the context of multiple sclerosis.

+It is designed as a separate module simply because it can provide a standalone version of the wider PatientCare application but for a limited purpose to solve a specific need.

 A core goal is to provide the same user-facing application that is configured at runtime to operate in one of the two ways.